 Don’t risk losing what is rightfully yours

-These are just a few of the costly errors people can make when they don’t hire a lawyer to help with divorce.
+We’ve shared but a few of the costly errors people make when they don’t hire a lawyer to help with divorce.
 There are numerous legal steps and ancillary documents the court considers in relation to a divorce decree, and the average citizen without a law degree isn’t going to understand everything involved.
 Sadly, our Fort Worth law firm has seen hundreds of thousands of dollars related to home equity, family businesses and other assets lost because someone didn’t want to pay a few thousand dollars for an attorney.

 In addition, most people don’t know what rights they have when it comes to child custody or how to make decisions about their children (residence, education, medical, etc.) without an attorney’s insight.
-A Texas divorce with children is never simple, but a family law attorney can help navigate the process so that the wishes for child custody and visitation are more likely to be achieved.
+A Texas divorce with children is never simple but a family law attorney can help navigate the process so wishes for child custody and visitation are more likely to be achieved.

-Bottom line, many people come to us regretting they didn’t hire a divorce lawyer to protect their best interests, including those who thought they had a simple, cut-and-dry divorce.
+Bottom line, many people come to us regretting they didn’t hire a divorce lawyer to protect their best interests, including those who thought they had a simple, cut and dried divorce.
 Do you really want to take that risk?

 Contact our Tarrant County divorce attorneys for advice